Scientific Leadership With Unparalleled Expertise

 Dr. Khalique attended Jefferson Medical College in Philadelphia, PA.
 He did his internal medicine residency and his fellowship in cardiology at Westchester Medical Center of New York Medical College in Valhalla, NY, He did an advanced echocardiography and computed cardiac tomography fellowship, followed by further training in interventional and valvular echocardiography at Columbia University Department of Medicine.

-Akiko Maehara, MD is Director of the Intravascular Imaging Core Laboratory and MRI Core Laboratory at the CRF Clinical Trials Center.
-Dr. Maehara is an assistant professor of medicine at Columbia University College of Physicians and Surgeons in New York City and has authored numerous papers related to cardiovascular interventions and the use of intravascular ultrasound.
-She received her medical degree in 1993 from Yamaguchi University School of Medicine in Yamaguchi, Japan, and is board certified in internal medicine and cardiology by the Japanese Society of Internal Medicine and Japanese Society of Cardiology.
-Dr. Maehara completed her clinical fellowship at the Toranomon Hospital in Tokyo, Japan, and a cardiovascular fellowship at the Cardiovascular Center at Toranomon Hospital.
-In 2000, Dr. Maehara finished a research fellowship in cardiovascular interventions at Stanford University School of Medicine in Stanford, California, with an additional fellowship year at the Cardiovascular Research Institute of the Washington Hospital Center in Washington, DC.
+Dr. Maehara received her medical degree from Yamaguchi University School of Medicine in Yamaguchi, Japan, and is board-certified in internal medicine and cardiology by the Japanese Society of Internal Medicine and Japanese Society of Cardiology.
+She completed her clinical fellowship at the Toranomon Hospital in Tokyo, Japan, and a cardiovascular fellowship at the Cardiovascular Center at Toranomon Hospital.
+Dr. Maehara finished a research fellowship in cardiovascular interventions at Stanford University School of Medicine in Stanford, California, with an additional fellowship year at the Cardiovascular Research Institute of the Washington Hospital Center in Washington, DC.

 Contact Us